wp-plugins/adminer/readme.txt

 = Installation =
 1. Unpack the download-package
-1. Upload the file to the `/plugins/` directory
+1. Upload the file to your plugin-directory, default is `/wp-content/plugins/`
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress or alternative Network Activation
 1. Menu `Tools` -> `Adminer`
 1. Klick button `Start Adminer` for view the database